Childhood and Education Journey of Maria Shriver in Timeline

 On April 26, 1986, Maria Shriver married Arnold Schwarzenegger in Hyannis, Massachusetts.

-On November 17, 2003, Maria Shriver's husband was inaugurated as the 38th Governor of California, and she became the First Lady of California.
-Following this, she returned to reporting, making two more appearances for Dateline NBC.
+Following her husband's inauguration on November 17, 2003, Maria Shriver became the First Lady of California.
+After this, she returned to reporting, making two more appearances for Dateline NBC.

 2003: Began Leading the California Governor & First Lady's Conference on Women

-In 2003, Maria Shriver began leading the California Governor & First Lady's Conference on Women when Schwarzenegger took office.
+In 2003, Maria Shriver began leading the California Governor & First Lady's Conference on Women after Arnold Schwarzenegger took office.

 2003: Father Diagnosed with Alzheimer's